kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Receiving-Webmentions.md

 ### Form for sending Webmentions manually

-As you may noticed in {% post_link Hexo-and-the-IndieWeb-Sending-Webmentions "Part 2" %}, some manual work is necessary to have webmentions sent.
+As you may noticed in {% post_link 2021/Hexo-and-the-IndieWeb-Sending-Webmentions "Part 2" %}, some manual work is necessary to have webmentions sent.
 Therefore, it is good to give the user a possibility to submit his blog post, where he mentions yours, directly.
 As webmentions.io supports posting a new source, the HTML form is quite simple an we can integrate it in the partial from above, below the script tag:

 ```html layout/_partial/post/webmentions.ejs
 <div class="article-webmentions">